How our church works together

 are our regional councils which have oversight of congregations, ministry and programs.
 Presbytery meetings involve ordained ministers, lay pastors and elected lay persons from every congregation.

-is the national council of the Uniting Church in Australia, led by both the President and General Secretary.
+is the national council of the Uniting Church in Australia, led by the President and General Secretary.
 The Assembly promotes the Church's mission and has responsibility in matters of doctrine and worship, government and discipline, establishes standards of theological training and the admission of ministers from other other Christian traditions.
+The Assembly Standing Committee is elected at the Triennial Assembly meeting.
+The Committee has the charge of providing governance to the Church during the Triennium.